 In short, brachycephalic breeds (flat-faced dogs) such as French Bulldogs will have runny noses more often than other breeds.
 It is common for Frenchies to have runny noses, but that comes with a caveat.

-If you notice any abnormal nasal discharge, especially if this includes any blood or pus, or if your Frenchie is struggling to breathe, you will need to get your pup booked in to see a veterinarian as quickly as possible.
+If you notice any abnormal nasal discharge, especially if this includes any blood or pus, or if your Frenchie is struggling to breathe and sounds congested, you will need to get your pup booked in to see a veterinarian as quickly as possible.

 Handy Hint: If your French Bulldog has a clear runny nose that is just watery it could be due to just be some form of mild irritation or allergy.
 If it doesn’t clear up in 24 hours you should think about booking a vet’s appointment.